2022 USFL Playoff Picture: Current standings, clinching scenarios, dates

-With just two weeks left to go in the 10-week regular season, the 2022 USFL playoffs are quickly approaching.
-See below for everything you need to know about the 2022 USFL playoffs including current standings, clinching scenarios, key dates to know, and answers to your frequently asked questions.
+With just one more week left in the 10-week regular season, the 2022 USFL playoffs are quickly approaching.
+See below for everything you need to know about the 2022 USFL playoffs including current standings, key dates to know, and answers to your frequently asked questions.

 When are the 2022 USFL Playoffs?